-African/African-American Studies takes an interdisciplinary approach to study two cultures and connect the past with the present.
-The program, developed in 1994, allows the student to select from a current group of courses approved by an advisory group.
+This program, developed in 1994, takes an interdisciplinary approach to the study of African and African-American experiences, connecting the past with the present.
+The program is highly recommended for students majoring in education, human services, political science, English, history, international relations, communications and other programs leading to work with multicultural communities.
 Through connected study, the student not only takes a fresh approach to learning, but also develops an individualized study plan.